-Back in April, Public Books co-sponsored a conference organized by The Heyman Center for the Humanities at Columbia University about the legacy of The Wire, the critically revered HBO series that feels just as relevant eight years after it ended its run.
-On one panel, Jamie Hector—who who gave an unforgettable performance as rising drug kingpin Marlo Stanfield—talked with some of his costars about their community activism projects.
-Last week, we caught up with Hector about his recent work on Bosch and All Eyez on Me, the nonprofit he founded in Brooklyn, and what it was like to play one of the greatest TV villains of all time.
+Back in April, Public Books co-sponsored a conference organized by The Heyman Center for the Humanities at Columbia University about the legacy of The Wire.
+The critically revered HBO series feels just as relevant eight years after it ended its run.
+On one panel, Jamie Hector—who gave an unforgettable performance as rising drug kingpin Marlo Stanfield—talked with some of his costars about their community activism projects.
+Last week, we caught up with Hector about his recent work on Bosch and All Eyez on Me, his Brooklyn-based nonprofit, Moving Mountains Theater Company, and what it was like to play one of the greatest TV villains of all time.

 Liz Maynes-Aminzade (LMA): A lot of people first encountered you as Marlo Stanfield on The Wire.
 What was your acting background before that?